 Rather than trying to engage with an entire business from the top down, successful tech companies like Atlassian have taken the approach of selling software on a team by team basis rather than an entire company.

 This has been enabled in part by an increasing view that software can be a competitive advantage, which means the demand is coming from internal teams, rather than a CIO-driven purchase.
 SaaS solutions allow Millennials to quickly trial and then advocate for the solution internally, without having to deal with IT as a gatekeeper.
 (Easier to ask forgiveness than permission perhaps).

-Digital is at the core of their life
+When it comes to influences, digital is at the core of their life

-The comfort this group feels with digital technology means the fallbacks of B2B tech companies – the tradeshows, trade magazines and even webinars are going to need to be reconsidered in the light of new marketing techniques like inbound marketing and chat based applications than can provide customised information throughout the sales funnel.
+The comfort this group feels with digital technology means the fallbacks of B2B tech companies – the tradeshows, trade magazines and even webinars are going to need to be reconsidered in the light of new marketing techniques like content marketing and chat based applications than can provide customised information throughout the sales funnel.